pszerichh/employee_management_system/README.md

 # employee_management_system
-Employees' record management system using C++ and PostgreSQL for a CLI method declarations f storing data related to employees.
+Employees' record management system using C++ and PostgreSQL for a CLI method of storing, retrieving, updating and deleting data related to employees.